udibo/mock/README.md

 ```

 If you have an instance method but need it to return specific values for each
-call, you can create a stub with an array of values in the order that you want
+call, you can create a stub with a function that returns those values.
+A
+callback helper is provided for converting an iterable into a callback for your
-them returned.
-You can add more return values after initialization by replacing
+stub function.
+You can add more return values after initialization by pushing
-or adding to the `stub.returns` queue.
+onto the array as long as the iterator has not completed.
+An iterator is
+considered complete if called after all values have been returned.
+The callback
+will return undefined to each call after the iterator is done.

 ```ts
 import { assertEquals } from "https://deno.land/std@0.114.0/testing/asserts.ts";